 Any cases not closed from previous year are listed in following year.
-Closed out 95% of all enforcement cases since 2008

 4.10 Demolition

 Demolition debris is managed at six demolition debris land disposal facilities as outlined below.
 Note, the County facility only handles approximately 20 percent of the demolition being generated within the County.